Arnold Wiley: Music career

-The next few years saw Arnold's band in a number of variations, which included a combination of Irene or Bertha and Arnold, Jr. as a dancer, and comic-pianist Joe Simms.
+The next few years saw Arnold's band in several variations, which included a combination of Irene or Bertha and Arnold, Jr. as a dancer, and comic-pianist Joe Simms.
 They toured heavily but did not record until 1927 when Bertha quit for good after doing some recordings for Paramount.
 Arnold and Irene recorded a series of singles for Brunswick Records starting that year, including "Windy City" b/w "Arnold Wiley Rag" which met with some success.
-Unfortunately Wiley's career was again put on hold when he was again arrested, this time for violating the prohibition laws and served six months in 1930.
-Upon release Wiley & Wiley returned to the studio for Columbia Records recording "Rootin' Bo Hog Blues" which was a hit and later covered by Ramblin' Thomas and Sonny Boy Williamson I.
+Wiley's career was again put on hold when he was again arrested, this time for violating the prohibition laws, and served six months in 1930.
+Upon release, Wiley & Wiley returned to the studio for Columbia Records recording "Rootin' Bo Hog Blues" which was a hit and later covered by Ramblin' Thomas and Sonny Boy Williamson I.

 During the Great Depression recording opportunities were few but Wiley continued to work steadily in various bands as well as solo.
 He also moved into acting via the W.P.A.-funded Federal Theater where he met pioneering black film director Oscar Micheaux (for whom he appeared in at least one film) and actor Canada Lee.
 Lee was also a political activist and he and Wiley became members of the Communist Party USA and were involved with various causes, particularly civil rights.

 By the end of the 1930s, Arnold had resumed his partnership with his sister Irene as well as playing with Cow Cow Davenport who would influence his sound.
-Deferred from the draft during the Second World War, Wiley continued performing and made his way to New York and Detroit where he was once again signed by Mayo Williams and recorded a number of singles for Sensation Records and King Records throughout the 1940s.
+Deferred from the draft during the Second World War, Wiley continued performing and made his way to New York and Detroit where he was once again signed by Mayo Williams and recorded several singles for Sensation Records and King Records throughout the 1940s.

 Wiley's post-WWII recordings showed he had once again adapted to the changing tastes.
 He had formed a Rhythm and Blues trio similar to those of Johnny Moore, Charles Brown, Slim Gaillard and Nat King Cole including a guitar or vibraphone and saxophone.
 Wiley played in his boogie-woogie and stride style and sang in a relaxed drawling tenor.